 What We Like: High-quality S&B filter and 4″ mandrel bent piping.
 Open design ensures maximum flow and power gains.
 Great price at $299.

 What We Don’t Like: Nothing.
-It doesn’t look quite as fancy as intakes like Sinister Diesel, but unless looks are your top-priority the $$ savings are worthwhile.
+It doesn’t look quite as fancy as intakes that are powder coated in fancy colors, but unless looks are your top-priority the $$ savings are worthwhile.

 S&B Filters is a huge player in the air intake and filter industry.
 A lot of aftermarket intakes actually source their filters from S&B, and they extend much further than just the diesel world.
 We run cone filters from S&B on all of our BMW’s, too.
 Anyways, if you’re looking for a proven brand and product then look no further than S&B.